 - Second, the court will consider if there will be a denial of justice if the case is tried in that jurisdiction.

-The plaintiff will have the burden of proving that Singapore fulfils these requirements.
+The claimant will have the burden of proving that Singapore fulfils these requirements.

-As an application for leave of court to serve on a foreign defendant situated abroad involves complex legal analysis, it is highly advisable that you engage a lawyer to assist you.
+As an application for permission to serve on a foreign defendant situated abroad involves complex legal analysis, it is highly advisable that you engage a lawyer to assist you.

 Overarching consideration: Is it practical to sue in Singapore?

 In making the decision to sue a foreign defendant in Singapore, it is important to consider if it is worthwhile and practical to do so.
 Some of the practical considerations are highlighted below.